wangx6/runbook/README.md

 - Manual test
 - Devices – test on all devices.
 Including portrait and landscape.
 - Human perception test.
 Including loading speed, A11Y test.

+## PULL REQUEST(PR)
+Before a pull request is submited please paste the following template into your PR
+- What is the PR about?
+- Why this PR exist?
+- If you have left some legacy, why?

+- Check list
+   - [ ] Include the story link and the task link
+   - [ ] check CI
+   - [ ] Only handling events in the controller
+   - [ ] Business logics stays in the data model
+   - [ ] Complexity analysis
+   - [ ] No business logics in the view
+   - [ ] Unit test all functions
+   - [ ] Intergration test all features
+- BE NICE TO PEOPLE :relaxed:

 ## DEPLOYMENT